chupt-git/order-kiosk/README.md

 ## TODO
 1. Create separate state to hope temporary state of countInput and only update CountState on onEndEditing
-2. Load images
+2. Finish payment fLow
 3. Style Checkout
-4. move all styling outside of screens
+4. Move all styling outside of screens
+5. Finish implementation of mods